-Rainy weather calls for one high school game to be moved
+Two high school football games moved due to weather

 Latest Weather Blog

-WHITE CASTLE - The football game between Central Catholic and White Castle High School has been relocated due to rainy weather.
+BATON ROUGE - Two high school football games were moved due to rainy weather.

-The consistent rain has left the field in unfavorable conditions, Central Catholic said.
+The football game between Central Catholic and White Castle High School has been relocated and will now take place at White Castle High School at 7:00 p.m.

 Trending News